Captain Midnight broadcast signal intrusion: Jamming

-On April 26, 1986, MacDougall worked at his shop as normal, and closed at 4:00 p.m.
+On April 26, 1986, MacDougall worked at his shop as usual, and closed at 4:00 p.m.
 EST. After eating dinner, he reported to Central Florida Teleport with one other engineer on duty.
 The second engineer left at 6:00 p.m., leaving MacDougall to operate the building on his own.
 MacDougall oversaw the uplink of the movie Pee-wee's Big Adventure as part of the evening's programming for the pay-per-view network People's Choice, which used Central Florida Teleport's facilities.
 After the film ended, he went through his regular routine.
 Before logging off, MacDougall set up SMPTE color bars and used a Quanta Corporation Microgen MG-100 character generator that placed letters on the television screen.
 He spent a couple of minutes composing his message.
 MacDougall began his message with a polite greeting as he did not wish to be insulting.
 He selected the name "Captain Midnight" from a film he had recently seen, On the Air Live with Captain Midnight (unrelated to the popular Captain Midnight radio show of the 1940s).

-Described by The A.V.
-Club as "a Reagan-era Robin Hood", MacDougall swung the 30 ft transmission dish back into its storage position, which aimed it at the location of Galaxy 1, the satellite that carried HBO.
+MacDougall swung the 30 ft transmission dish back into its storage position, which aimed it at the location of Galaxy 1, the satellite that carried HBO.
 Locating the satellite coordinates was not of great difficulty for MacDougall as frequencies were widely published in manuals and enthusiast magazines.
-As a protest against the introduction of high fees and scrambling equipment, MacDougall transmitted a signal onto the satellite that for four and a half minutes overrode HBO's telecast of the 1985 film The Falcon and the Snowman, which had begun two minutes earlier.
+As a protest against the introduction of high fees and scrambling equipment, MacDougall transmitted a signal onto the satellite that for 4.5 minutes overrode HBO's telecast of the 1985 film The Falcon and the Snowman, which had begun 2 minutes earlier.
 The five-line text message printed in white capital letters that appeared on the screens of HBO subscribers across the eastern half of the U.S. (accounting for more than half of HBO's 14.6 million subscribers at the time), starting at 12:32 a.m.
-EST (05:32 UTC) on April 27, appeared as follows:
+EST (05:32 UTC) on April 27, read as follows: